royjemee

 Create custom widgets for the dashboard to display helpful information using WP Adminify.

 Go to WP Adminify > Dashboard Widgets to add and manage custom widgets.
+(You will only see this option after you enable it from the Productivity section)

 Bookmark the Admin URL: